Belgium - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

 Belgium’s telecom market has long benefited from comprehensive DSL and cable networks, complemented by limited but increasingly prevalent fibre deployments.
 Though relatively small, the market has attracted investment from some of the region’s major players, including Liberty Global and Orange Group.
 There have been significant developments in the competitive landscape in recent years, fostered by regulatory measures which require cablecos to allow competitors access to their networks.
 This has enabled Orange Belgium to become a viable force in the market for bundled services offerings, hitherto dominated by Proximus.
 Nevertheless, Orange Belgium has seen its influence in the mobile market wane in recent years, principally through having lost two key MVNOs which are now hosted on the network of its main rival BASE, owned by Telenet since 2016.

-Telenet’s acquisition of BASE and of SFR Belgium in June 2017 has made the telco the second largest in the country, a position bolstered by a strong presence in the TV and broadband sectors.
+Telenet’s acquisition of BASE and of SFR Belgium in June 2017 made the telco the second largest in the country, a position bolstered by a strong presence in the TV and broadband sectors.

 This report provides data and analysis on key aspects of the Belgian telecom market.
 It assesses the latest statistics on fixed-network services and also reviews key regulatory issues, noting the status of interconnection, local loop unbundling, number portability and carrier preselection.
 The telecom infrastructure and major fixed-network operators are also profiled.